bifravst/bifravst/docs/guides/AutomateHEXFileBuilding.rst

 One precondition for that is the automation of the process that builds the HEX file of an application.

-In this example I'll provide the configuration for Circle CI, a continuous integration service, which allows you to run task on their service for free, if your project is open source.

-After signing up for `CircleCI <https://circleci.com/>`_ and connecting it to your source code provider, you need to provide a configuration file which instructs the docker-based build system to

--   configure the image with the necessary dependencies for Zephyr
--   initialize NCS and its dependencies
--   build the HEX files for all target devices of your application

-Getting all these steps right takes a while, because configuring NCS and Zephyr includes `many <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.0.0/nrf/gs_ins_linux.html>`_ `individual <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.0.0/zephyr/getting_started/installation_linux.html#linux-requirements>`_ tasks, but afterwards you have a reproducible recipe to build your HEX files, as part of your source code project.
+Getting all these steps right takes a while, because configuring NCS and Zephyr includes `many <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.4.1/nrf/gs_installing.html>`_ `individual <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.4.1/zephyr/getting_started/installation_linux.html>`_ tasks, but afterwards you have a reproducible recipe to build your HEX files, as part of your source code project.

 Not only does that mean you can provide up-to-date HEX files with zero effort, but using a CI runner allows you to automate your software releases using a project called `semantic release <https://github.com/semantic-release/semantic-release>`_.